miriamroddy/pands-project/README.md

 ![Boxplot - Petal Length](https://github.com/miriamroddy/pands-project/blob/main/Boxplot_Petal_Length.png)

 We see a clear distinction here between Iris setosa and the other two species, as Iris setosa has significantly shorter petal length compared to Iris versicolor and Iris virginica.
-There are no outliers in petal length for any of the species, implying relatively consistent values within each group.
+There are minimal outliers in petal length for any of the species, implying relatively consistent values within each group.
 ![Boxplot - Petal Width](https://github.com/miriamroddy/pands-project/blob/main/Boxplot_Petal_Width.png)

 The boxplots demonstrate that the petal width tends to be smallest for Iris setosa, wider for Iris versicolor, and widest for Iris virginica.